TrshPuppy/obsidian-notes/PEH/capstone/academy.md

 ### Port 80
 Has an Apache webserver running.
 If we visit the address `http://<target IP>:80` in the browser, we'll see a default page for Apache 2.
 This could mean that *[PHP](coding/languages/PHP.md) is running the backend*.
 BTW, the default page *is considered a finding*, because it's disclosing architecture when it doesn't need to be.
 ### Port 21 ([FTP](networking/protocols/FTP.md))
-We can use the [ftp-command](CLI-tools/linux/ftp-command.md) to check the FTP service on the target.
+We can use the [ftp command](CLI-tools/linux/ftp-command.md) to check the FTP service on the target.
 Let's attempt to login to the service using `anonymous` user.
 ```bash
 ftp 10.0.2.15
 Connected to 10.0.2.15.